bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/articles/DOM-standard.md

 An [event](https://dom.spec.whatwg.org/#concept-event) has an associated path.
 A [path](https://dom.spec.whatwg.org/#event-path) is a [list](https://infra.spec.whatwg.org/#list) of [structs](https://infra.spec.whatwg.org/#struct).
 Each [struct](https://infra.spec.whatwg.org/#struct) consists of an invocation target (an `[EventTarget](https://dom.spec.whatwg.org/#eventtarget)` object), an invocation-target-in-shadow-tree (a boolean), a shadow-adjusted target (a [potential event target](https://dom.spec.whatwg.org/#potential-event-target)), a (a [potential event target](https://dom.spec.whatwg.org/#potential-event-target)), a touch target list (a [list](https://infra.spec.whatwg.org/#list) of [potential event targets](https://dom.spec.whatwg.org/#potential-event-target)), a root-of-closed-tree (a boolean), and a slot-in-closed-tree (a boolean).
 A [path](https://dom.spec.whatwg.org/#event-path) is initially the empty list.

-[Event/Event](https://developer.mozilla.org/en-US/docs/Web/API/Event/Event "The Event() constructor creates a new Event object.
-An event created in this way is called a synthetic event, as opposed to an event fired by the browser, and can be dispatched by a script.")
+[Event/Event](https://developer.mozilla.org/en-US/docs/Web/API/Event/Event 'The Event() constructor creates a new Event object.
+An event created in this way is called a synthetic event, as opposed to an event fired by the browser, and can be dispatched by a script.')

 In all current engines.